-Claims shall become unenforceable after a 10-year period (the general limitation period is one in which all the rights expire and that applies, unless a right is not anticipated in another period of limitation) and a three-year period (special limitation periods are set for individual subjective rights which are shorter than the general limitation period) for mutual contractual claims in the sphere of the sale of goods and services, known as commercial contracts.
+Claims shall become unenforceable after a 10-year period (the general limitation period is one in which all the rights expire and that applies unless a right is not anticipated in another period of limitation) and a three-year period (special limitation periods are set for individual subjective rights which are shorter than the general limitation period) for mutual contractual claims in the sphere of the sale of goods and services, known as commercial contracts.
 Unenforceability due to the statute of limitations shall begin to run on the first day following the day the creditor was entitled to request fulfilment of the obligation.
-A debtor shall not renounce unenforceability prior to the expiration of time set forth for such unenforceability.